paulfung/Coursera_Reproducible-Research/PA1_template.md

 ## [1] 10766
 ```

 We find that the frequencies around the mean increases, and that the mean and median are very close to their previous values.
 These are expected because we are after all inputing the mean value of 5-minutes interval across all day, which in effect contributes to the daily mean in a more or less neutral manner.
 And since now that the *NA* values are being substituted with neutral values, its occurances increases, making the mean containing bar even taller in its histogram.
-This also, in effect, increases the chances of making the median same as the mean.
+This also, in effect, increases the chances of making the median the same as the mean.

 ## Differences in Activity Patterns between Weekdays and Weekends